corda/corda/docs/source/corda-configuration-file.rst

                     members must be active and be able to communicate with the cluster leader for joining.
 If empty, a new cluster will be bootstrapped.

-        :bftSMaRt: If part of a distributed BFT SMaRt cluster specify this config object, with the following settings:
+        :bftSMaRt: If part of a distributed BFT-SMaRt cluster specify this config object, with the following settings:

-                :replicaId:

-                :clusterAddresses:
+                :replicaId: The zero-based index of the current replica.
+All replicas must specify a unique replica id.

+                :clusterAddresses: List of all BFT-SMaRt cluster member addresses.

+        :custom: If `true`, will load and install a notary service from a CorDapp.
+See :doc:`tutorial-custom-notary`.

 :networkMapService: If `null`, or missing the node is declaring itself as the NetworkMapService host.
 Otherwise this is
     a config object with the details of the network map service: